 The agriculture is still the major component of the region's economy.
 It is the only source of income to 40% of residents and a partial source to 30% of residents.
-The agriculture products in cluster one are diverse and include almond and fig trees in rain fed lands, summer vegetables in Njass, Mrabine and other villages, tobacco in the valleys of Njass, Grain in rural areas of Jiroun, Qarn, Njass and others.
-The agriculture sector suffers from the absence of agriculture guidance, small land properties, poor management of irrigation water, and lack of academic and professional experts, the dominance of semi-traditional work methods as well as the commercial monopoly and the increasing cost of agriculture.
+This cluster is characterized by an abundance of water and the prevalence of irrigated crops, especially fruit trees such as apple, peach, apricot, plum, pear, and cherry.
+The agriculture sector in this cluster suffers from the absence of agriculture guidance, small land properties, poor management of irrigation water, and lack of academic and professional experts, the dominance of semi-traditional work methods, the commercial monopoly and the increasing cost of agriculture.
+Moreover, the cluster includes numerous and varied forests, including Lebanon's largest pine forest in Btermaz (reaching Tarane and Sfireh) and Sfireh's cedar forest.